 - Why haven’t you picked up those toys?
 I am not going to repeat myself.

 - Look!
 I am tired of asking you to pick up.
 Do it now!

 - I am not going to ask you again!
 Pick up your stuff!

 - If you don’t pick up your toys, I will give them away!

 - You are making me angry.
 Pick up your stuff now!

 If these sound like your home, then an easier, more cooperative future is just a brave step away.

 In my work with families, I often asked parents to hide the video cam and record a “typical” afternoon or evening at home.
 I do this when parents are reporting lots of frustration and making little progress when they should be making more headway with the negative behaviors in their home.

 Here’s what is often revealed.
-When mom or dad report that they have to remind the kids a few times, the video reveals that many instructions are repeated 5-10x.
-And as what you expect, each repetition comes increase in parents frustration and increase in volume and increase in threatening language.
+When mom or dad reports that they have to remind the kids a few times, the video reveals that many instructions are repeated 5-10x.
+And as you expect, each repetition comes increases parents’ frustration and increase in volume, and increase in threatening language.

 desire is respectful cooperation at home, this repeating and repeating not only leads to frustrations on your part but it even more painful future awaits you.